VeechDev/veechdev.github.io/index.md

 <img src="images/IMG_6602.JPG?raw=true" alt="Natural Scenery 2" width="40%" align="right" style="margin: 0 10px 10px 0;" />

 Recycling is one habit my family has become pretty disciplined at, and I know many others in the U.S. have, too.
 But have you ever tried to figure out what’s actually recyclable and what isn’t?
-It’s a confusing maze of rules and misinformation that most people simply don’t have the time or resources to navigate.
-As I tried to make sense of it all, I couldn’t help but feel frustrated.
+It’s a confusing maze of rules and misinformation that most people simply don’t have the time to navigate.
+As I recently tried to make sense of it all, I couldn’t help but feel frustrated.
 The responsibility to make better choices always seems to fall on us as consumers—but shouldn’t businesses also share in this burden?

 <img src="images/sunrise.jpg?raw=true" alt="Sunrise" width="40%" align="left" style="margin: 0 10px 10px 0;" />